 Colchester’s Emergency Operations Plan was updated by the Selectboard on March 17th.
 We have been monitoring the COVID-19 situation since January 2020, and developed continuation of operations plans for municipal services.
 The plans help maintain the crucial services; help keep the public safe, and help maintain the capacity of our first responding public safety services.
 Also in March, we declared a State of Emergency under the Colchester Code of Ordinances Chapter 16, Emergency Management, to allow the Town to exercise emergency powers to help protect the public health and safety of our community.

 We are also in regular communication with the Vermont Emergency Operations Center regarding conditions in Colchester and taking advantage of State and Federal resources when they are available.

-Town Services: The Town follows the recommendations from the Vermont Department of Health and the Centers for Disease Control as they pertain to the Town as an employer and a provider of municipal services.
-We are also in daily communication with the Vermont Emergency Operations Center.
+Town Services: The Town follows the recommendations from the State of Vermont and the Centers for Disease Control as they pertain to the Town as an employer and a provider of emergency and municipal services.

 Information about changed services:

-Other Services & Updates:
+Other Local Services & Updates:

 - Colchester School District 802.264.5999